hyperjank/submerger/README.md

 * Parse and merge SRT/ASS files into unified timeline

 * AI-driven semantic alignment between subtitles in two languages
+* Regex cleanup of ads/URLs in the first and last 30 seconds
 * Export perfectly synced L1 + L2 SRTs

 * mpv playback with interactable subtitle display and custom placement